openharmony/docs/en/device-dev/subsystems/subsys-app-privilege-config-guide.md

 ### Introduction

-In addition to general application privileges, device vendors can define device-specific privileges for an application.
-The table below describes the device-specific privileges.
+In addition to general application privileges, device vendors can define device-specific privileges for an application, as described in the table below.

 | Privilege                 | Type    | Default Value| Description                                             |
 | --------------------- | -------- | ------ | ------------------------------------------------- |